simmt/simmt.github.io/index.md

 In the classroom, my teaching focuses upon four areas: (1) Research Desgin, including Data Analysis and Visualization (Using R); (2) Comparative Politics; (3) the Politics of Public Policy; and (4) Canadian Politics.
 I strive to make material relevant to the lives of students; teach complex ideas simply; and create interactive tools by which to engage students with political science theories.

-Love is blind and so is my devotion to the Edmonton Oilers.
-(Given the team's playoff records during my lifetime, I am also proof that love can hurt.)
+Many say 'love is blind' and so is my devotion to the Edmonton Oilers.
+(Given the team's playoff records during my lifetime, we can also say 'love hurts.')

 You can view my [CV here](Simmt_Github_CV.pdf).